-Determining at what age do cats stop growing can depend on a number of factors
+Overall, determining at what age do cats stop growing can depend on a number of factors

 You and your kitten have embarked on an adventure together!

-This adventure is one of getting to know each other over a period of months and then years as you spend your lives together.
+This adventure is one of getting to know each other over a period of months and years as you spend your lives together.

 It is always a great idea to bring your new kitten for a veterinarian checkup as soon as possible – if possible, even the same day you bring her home.